 “On the tech side, even when you start looking at funding, a lot of venture capitalists don’t really invest in game companies because it’s really high risk—it’s creative content,” Kraikul explained.
 And on the art side, “there are still a lot of individuals who think that art hangs on walls, so we as an organization that also aligns closely with the arts still struggle to talk to grant organizations.
 We still get challenged from time to time when we say video games are art because there’s still a lot of stigma that comes with that.”

 Despite these struggles, GLITCH, like the gaming community at large, continues to thrive.
 While attempting to find alignment with arts or science communities, perhaps the organization has begun to blaze its own trail, something independent of conventional labels and definitions.
 Maybe the programing, ideas, and innovation—things that have attracted individuals from countless different fields—make it something unique unto itself.

-For those interested in learning more about UX, the things that GLITCH does, or simply the greater gaming community, Kraikul recommends Celia Rodent’s book The Gamer’s Brain, Don Norman’s User Centered System Design: New Perspectives on Human-Computer Interaction, and Brenda Romero’s and Ian Shreiber’s Challenges for Game Designers.
-She would also suggest exploring the talks and information provided by Ubisoft’s Game UX Summit as well as the Game Developers Conference.
+For those interested in learning more about UX, the things that GLITCH does, or simply the greater gaming community, Kraikul recommends Celia Hodent’s book The Gamer’s Brain, Don Norman’s User Centered System Design: New Perspectives on Human-Computer Interaction, and Brenda Romero’s and Ian Shreiber’s Challenges for Game Designers.
+She would also suggest exploring the talks and information provided by the Game UX Summit as well as the Game Developers Conference.
 To dig a little deeper, one might also connect with other like-minded individuals through the Games UX Slack channel or the Games User Research Discord.
 On top of all this, of course, one should definitely look at the GLITCH website itself and be sure to check out some of the many events and programs offered not only to experienced gamers and developers but those with a casual interest as well.